 The association of retroviruses with OPA has been recognised for several years.
 Ovine lentiviruses have been isolated on a number of occasions, but these viruses have no aetiological role in OPA.

 JSRV has been designated as a betaretrovirus because of its genetic organisation and its structural proteins.
 Although the ovine genome contains approximately 20 copies of endogenous betaretroviruses that are highly related to JSRV (Spencer & Palmarini, 2012), JSRV is clearly exogenous and associated exclusively with OPA (Palmarini et al., 1996).
-JSRV is detected constantly consistently in the lung fluid, tumour, peripheral blood mononuclear cells, somatic cells in colostrum and milk and lymphoid tissues of sheep affected by OPA or unaffected in-contact flockmates, and never in sheep from unaffected flocks with no history of the tumour.
+JSRV is detected constantly consistently in the lung fluid, tumour, peripheral blood mononuclear cells, somatic cells in colostrum and milk, and lymphoid tissues of sheep affected by OPA or unaffected in-contact flockmates, and never in sheep from unaffected flocks with no history of the tumour.
 Full-length proviral clones of JSRV have been obtained from OPA tumour DNA and cells.
 JSRV virus particles, prepared from these clones by transient transfection of a cell line, were used for intratracheal inoculation of neonatal lambs.
 OPA tumour was induced in the lambs, thus demonstrating that JSRV is the causal agent of OPA (DeMartini et al., 2001; Palmarini et al., 1999).

 Although the endogenous betaretroviruses that are highly related to JSRV are not involved in the aetiology of OPA, their expression in the uteroplacental tissues appears to be beneficial (Dunlap et al., 2006) and expression in the fetus may, by induction of tolerance, account for the apparent lack of immune response of mature animals to exogenous JSRV (Palmarini et al., 2004).